LLM Providers¶

-HoloDeck supports multiple LLM providers, allowing you to choose the best model for your use case.
+HoloDeck supports multiple LLM providers across two execution backends.
 Provider configuration can be defined at two levels:

 - Global Configuration (

-config.yaml): Shared settings and API credentials - Agent Configuration (
+config.yaml): shared settings and credentials. - Agent Configuration (

 |---|---|---|